Wout Faes: Leicester City

 On 1 September 2022, Faes joined Premier League club Leicester City on a five-year deal for a reported fee of £15 million.
 He made his debut for the club in a 6–2 defeat against Tottenham Hotspur on 17 September.
 Faes was praised for his impact on the club's defence since his debut, and in the seven Premier League games since the match against Tottenham, Leicester recorded five clean sheets.
 On 30 December 2022, he scored two own goals in a 2–1 loss to Liverpool, becoming the fourth player in Premier League history to score two own goals in the same match.

 Faes scored his first goal for Leicester on 28 May 2023 in a 2–1 victory against West Ham United on the final match day of the season.
 Despite the win, Leicester were relegated to the Championship due to Everton's 1–0 win over Bournemouth.

+Loan to Monaco

+On 13 January 2026, Faes joined Ligue 1 side Monaco on loan until the end of the 2025–26 season, with the option to make the deal permanent for between €5 million and €10 million.